Licensing, compliance and enforcement under the Gambling Act 2005

 What happens after the licence has been issued?

 Once a licence has been granted and issued, it is important that licensees read through it to check that the details on the licence are correct and that they are familiar with the conditions attached to the licence.
-Licensees should also be aware of the changes and matters they must keep the Commission informed of whilst they are the holder of a licence 10.
+Licensees should also be aware of the changes and matters they must keep the Commission informed of whilst they are the holder of a licence9.
+Failure to do so may result in regulatory action being taken.
+This includes but is not restricted to:

 The Commission will remind licensees about the need to pay their annual fee approximately six weeks before each fee is due.
 Failure to pay annual fees by the due date may lead to the revocation of a licence.